| The Florida Legislature

 partner, proprietor, manager, officer, director, apprentice, trainee,

+associate, servant, volunteer, and the like.
 "Enclosed indoor workplace" means any place where one or more persons

 engages in work, and which place is predominantly or totally bounded on